apache/mesos/docs/authorization.md

 (e.g., the `view_executors` action expects the `executor_info` and
 `framework_info` to be set).

 The `action` field of the `Request` message is an enum.
-It is kept optional — even though a valid action is necessary for every request — to allow for backwards compatibility when adding new fields (see [MESOS-4997](https://issues.apache.org/jira/browse/MESOS-4997) for details).
+It is kept optional--- even though a valid action is necessary for every request---to allow for backwards compatibility when adding new fields (see [MESOS-4997](https://issues.apache.org/jira/browse/MESOS-4997) for details).